0000007axel/0000007axl/README.md

 ### about

-Student at **École 42** — learning through projects, peers, and pain.
+Student at **École 42** — learning through projects, ego, and pain.
 Building things in C from scratch.
 Occasionally writing Python when I want to feel productive.
-Dotfiles enthusiast.
+Algorithms enthusiast.
 Linux native.
 Living in the terminal.

+I use NeoVim btw.

 ---